I am a faculty member in the Werklund School of Education, University of Calgary.

 Teaching and Educational Leadership Experience

 My teaching career began in 1994.
-I began teaching Spanish to adults and college age students and have taught at both the college and university level.
+I began teaching Spanish to university students.
 Since 2010 I have taught courses in for adult learners in Effective Learning, Management Communications, Organizational Behaviour and How to Learn Online.

 I have been teaching in the Werklund School of Education since 2012.
 I mainly teach graduate-level research courses and courses on Leadership, Policy and Governance.